C2SM/c2sm.github.io/docs/models/icon/compile_and_run.md

 mkdir nvhpc_gpu
 ```

-Then, navigate into the corresponding folder and compile with:
+Then, navigate into the corresponding folder and source the configure wrapper for compilation:

 === "`cpu`"
     ```bash